ST. BONIFACE COMMUNITY ARCHIVES & MUSEUM

 Schiebel Family Tree

 Ancestors of Glen Walter Morley by Linda Morley, 2003.
-This is a wonderful and comprehensive document.
 John Morley arrived in 1847, traveling with Paul and William Darst.
 Includes the Morley, Heater, Carter, Patten, Scott, Given, and John Wheeler Thomas families and many more.
 Goes back to the 1840s "covered wagon" pioneers to the Sublimity area, who, like the Porter, Downey, Hunt, Glover, King, and Stanton families, preceded the Catholic railway immigrations of the 1870s ff.

 More Photos from Linda Morley